On This Page

 - If the report recommends commitment, and the judge or magistrate agrees, the court issues an order for a person to be involuntarily hospitalized pending a formal commitment hearing.

 - The state seeks placement in an accepting facility.
 This process can take hours, days, or—in extremely rare circumstances—even weeks.
-How long a person can be held at the place where they were evaluated while waiting for a bed varies from state to state.
+How long a person can be held at the place where they were evaluated while waiting for a bed at an accepting facility varies from state to state.

 - A facility accepts the person on an involuntary commitment order and the person is transported to the accepting facility.